mishramonalisha76/flare-wallet-sdk/README.md

 -   This library is under development and there might be frequent breaking changes.
 -   Audit pending.

-# Avalanche Wallet SDK (Beta)
+# Flare Wallet SDK (Beta)

-Avalanche Wallet SDK is a typescript library for creating and managing decentralized wallets.
+Flare Wallet SDK is a typescript library for creating and managing decentralized wallets.

-It provides high level methods to transact on Avalanche's primary networks: X, P and C.
+It provides high level methods to transact on Flare's primary networks: X, P and C.

 Wallet types supported: